 - Amendments to IAS 12 Income taxes Deferred Tax: Recovery of Underlying Assets (effective for annual periods beginning on or after 1 January 2012).
-The Management does not expect the amendment to IAS 12 to have material impact on the financial statements. - Amendments to IAS 19 (2011) Employee Benefits (effective for annual periods beginning on or after 1 January 2013).
+Recovery of Underlying Assets (issued December 2010) has an effective date 1 January 2012 - not expected to have a significant impact on the financial statements of the Bank. - Amendments to IAS 19 (2011) Employee Benefits (effective for annual periods beginning on or after 1 January 2013).
 The amendments require actuarial gains and losses to be recognised in other comprehensive income.
 The Management does not expect the amendment to IAS 19 to have material impact on the financial statements. - Amendments to IAS 27 (2011) Separate Financial Statements (effective for annual periods beginning on or after 1 January 2013).
 The Management does not expect the amendment to IAS 27 to have material impact on the financial statements. - Amendments to IAS 28 (2011) Investments in Associates and Joint Ventures (effective for annual periods beginning on or after 1 January 2013).
 The Management does not expect the amendment to IAS 28 to have material impact on the financial statements.

-During the second quarter of 2011:
+During the first nine months of 2011: